Developer-DAO/docs/docs/getting-started/about-the-dao.md

 ## About Developer DAO

-Developer DAO is a community.
-A community of builders who share the same mission, values & goals and collectively Govern shared resources in a Treasury to support other Members contributing to realising that mission.
+Developer DAO is a community of builders who share the same mission, values & goals.
+We collectively govern shared resources in a [treasury](https://boardroom.io/devdao/treasuryOverview) to support and enable our mission.

 Developer DAO was founded by [Nader Dabit](https://twitter.com/dabit3) on 3rd September 2021 during a [YouTube Live Stream](https://www.youtube.com/watch?v=NcOQG4Cpbdk&t=5s).
 The DAO was an experiment, created by forking the [Loot Project](https://www.lootproject.com/) and changing the metadata from in-game loot items to traits a Developer DAO might hold.